heisand/user-registry/Insights.md

 ### Frontend

-The frontend is written as an React TypeScript application, using Vite as build tool and development server.
+The frontend is written as a React TypeScript application, using Vite as build tool and development server.

 It leverages [Chakra UI](https://v2.chakra-ui.com/) as component library, due to its modular and accessible components.